ENCCS/julia-for-hpda/content/index.rst

 This lesson material is targeted towards students, researchers and developers
 who:

- - are already familiar with one or more programming languages (Python, R, C/C++, Fortran, Matlab, ...)
+ - are already familiar with one or more programming languages (Julia, Python, R, C/C++, Fortran, Matlab, ...)
- - want to add a new exciting high-level yet performant language to their repertoire
- - might be mixing a high-level and a low-level language for performance reasons but want to make their life easier
- - need to analyze big data or perform computationally demanding modeling, analysis or simulations
+ - need to analyze big data or perform computationally demanding modeling or analysis
- - want to develop high-performance parallelized and/or GPU code but prefer to stay within a productive high-level language.
+ - want to develop high-performance data science software but prefer to stay within a productive high-level language.